tier2tickets/Knowledge-Base/content/integration/halo.rst

 Newer Halo instances have impact and urgency fields that are mandatory.
 Set these to an integer that increases in severity the lower it is.
 By default setting both these to 3 will default to LOW.
 If your instance also needs the Category set, you fill this out in category_1.
 You can type out the name of a category in the first entry in the Categorization section: Hardware>Desktop is normally a good default.

 If you have custom fields, you can set them in the customfield section.
-Just make sure to use this form
+Just make sure to use the form

 id : value